barend-erasmus/design-patterns/creational-patterns/factory-method/README.md

 # Factory Method Pattern

-Factory Method is a creational design pattern that provides an interface for creating objects in superclass, but allow subclasses to alter the type of objects that will be created.
+The Factory method works just the same way: it defines an interface for creating an object, but leaves the choice of its type to the subclasses, creation being deferred at run-time.

 ## Real Life Example